Saturday, November 30, 2013

 6 When – as in the present case – a document to which access is sought contains personal information (‘information relating to the personal affairs of any person’), the agency or Minister must, in accordance with s 33(1), address the following question:

-7 In my view, the critical word in s 33(1) is the word ‘involve’.
+Would the disclosure of this document to this applicant involve the unreasonable disclosure of that personal information?7 In my view, the critical word in s 33(1) is the word ‘involve’.
 The decision-maker must consider whether, and to what extent, disclosure of the document to the applicant would involve disclosure of personal information.[9]
 The word ‘involve’ when used in this way means ‘imply, entail, make necessary’[10] or, again, ‘contain implicitly; include as essential; imply, call for, entail’...[11]
 If A involves B, then there is a necessary connection between A and B. They go together.
 Thus, to say that ‘the disclosure of X involves the disclosure of Y’ is to say that the disclosure of X carries with it, necessarily, the disclosure of Y. Put another way, it is not possible to disclose X without disclosing Y.

 8 Lindgren J in the Federal Court came to a similar conclusion – in a quite different statutory context – about the meaning of ‘involved’ when used in this sense.
 In Industry Research and Development Board v Coal & Allied Operations Pty Ltd,[12] the question was whether certain activities could be characterised as ‘systematic, investigative or experimental activities that involve innovation or technical risk ...’
 His Honour said: